frontend-studios/ceres-styles/meta/documents/user_guide_en.md

-# Ceres Kids – Ceres Plugin in Kids-Style
+# Ceres Colorful – Ceres Plugin in Colorful-Style

 <div class="container-toc"></div>

-## Activate Kids Theme
+## Activate Colorful Theme

 Go to plentymarkets Backend Plugin Area.
-You have to provide the Kids theme in productive and assign the client (store).
+You have to provide the Colorful theme in productive and assign the client (store).
 Switch to "Content" tab and check the "Template: Style" entry in "CeresKids" section.
 Save, finished!

 <div class="alert alert-info" role="alert">
     Ceres and IO Plugin are required.